 I mean, this mob is insane.

-It is it is real serious psychosis.
+It is real serious psychosis.

-Every the same predictable people, everyone else goes on, everybody jumps on board to help, except these two specific groups every time.
+The same predictable people, everyone else goes on, everybody jumps on board to help, except these two specific groups every time.

-The president is acting 10 days after the first known case of corona in the U.S. Puts the travel ban in effect.
+The president is acting 10 days after the first known case of Corona in the U.S. Puts the travel ban in effect.

 I'll keep saying it because nobody else is repeating it.